Machine learning modules in Azure Machine Learning Studio (classic)

 If data used as input when scoring against a model has missing values, the missing values are used as inputs, but nulls are propagated.
 This usually means that a null is inserted in the results instead of a valid prediction.

 Be sure to check your data before training your model.
 To impute the missing values or correct your data, use this module:

 Select features and reduce dimensionality

-Machine Learning Studio can help you sift through your data to find the most useful attributes.
+Machine Learning Studio (classic) can help you sift through your data to find the most useful attributes.

 Use tools such as Fisher Linear Discriminant Analysis or Filter Based Feature Selection to determine which columns of data have the most predictive power.
 These tools can also identify columns that should be removed because of data leakage.

 The problem you are trying to solve determines both the choice of data to use in analysis, and the choice of an algorithm.